nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Add task:

+Add a task to the current list of tasks attached to a person.

+Format: `addtask INDEX task/TASKNAME`

+* Adds a task to the person at the specified INDEX.
+The index refers to the index number shown in the displayed person list.
+The index must be a positive integer 1, 2, 3, …​
+* The name of the task is specified by the TASKNAME.

+Examples:
+* `addtask 1 task/call for meeting` Adds the task "call for meeting" to the list of task of the person in 1st person.
+### Delete task:

+Deletes a task from the specified person.

+Format: `deltask INDEX ti/TASK_INDEX`

+* Deletes a task attached to the person at the specified INDEX.
+The index refers to the index number shown in the displayed person list.
+The index must be a positive integer 1, 2, 3, …​
+* The task deleted is specified by the TASK_INDEX.
+The task_index refers to the index number displayed in the tasklist of said person.
+The index must be a positive integer 1, 2, 3, …​

+Examples:
+* `deltask 2 ti/2` Deletes the 2nd task attached to the 2nd person.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.